-The College must engage its faculty and make other costly commitments in advance based on anticipated revenue from tuition.
-When students withdraw, they leave a financial void which cannot be filled after a semester has begun.
-Therefore, the following refund policy has been established for standard semesters (Fall and Spring):
+The College must engage its faculty and make other costly commitments in advance of each semester based on anticipated revenue from tuition.
+When students withdraw, they leave a financial void that cannot be filled after a semester has begun.
+Therefore, the following refund policy has been established for standard semesters (fall and spring semesters only):